-Truss hand calculations via the method of joints are available in the results section.
+Truss hand calculations via the Method of Joints and Method of Sections are available in the results section of SkyCiv Truss.

 If either of the above conditions are not met, then the “Hand Calculation” button will not show